Embassy of the United States, Berlin: 1990–present

 For several more years (1990–1994) Allied and Soviet/Russian forces remained in Berlin.
 In 1994 American, British, French, and Russian forces removed their remaining troops, leaving Berlin no longer an occupied city.
 In September 1998 the embassy in Bonn began a year-long migration to Berlin, and for that year there was, as the U.S. Embassy described it, "one Embassy, two locations".
 Contentions arose during this period as not all locally hired embassy personnel in Bonn were needed in Berlin.
 Some employees quit, some were transferred to other U.S. facilities in Germany (other than Berlin or Bonn), and some transferred to Berlin.

 Starting in 1999, the U.S. Embassy in Germany was located only in Berlin.
 1941 was the last time Berlin had been the host city to an American Embassy.
 Until 2008 the embassy continued to operate from the Chancery (the Neustädtische Kirchstrasse 4-5 building in the Mitte district of Berlin) and an Annex (the Clayallee building).
 The new building officially opened on July 4, 2008.

 Consular functions are still carried out at the Clay building, as they were during the occupation.
 Many Berliners still commonly refer to the Clayallee building as the "Consulate", even though it is an annex of the embassy.
 After the U.S. Army left Berlin in 1994, this building in its entirety became a U.S. State Department facility.
 The other buildings which were part of the Clay headquarters (U.S. Army) have largely reverted to the German government.
 The Clay building is located in the southern part of Berlin 6 km from the main chancery.

 Since 2001, the streets around the Neustädtische Kirchstrasse building had been closed and heavily fortified with barriers and fencing.
 These security measures were removed as soon as the embassy had completely moved to the Pariser Platz building in May 2008.
+They officially reopened on 4 July 2008.